TwiggybankTwiggybank

 02

-Under each bucket balance is a real double-entry ledger.
-Money never appears or disappears — it moves from one account to another, with a credit on one side and a debit on the other.
-The same math your accountant uses, scaled down to a single family.
+Under each jar balance is a real, penny-accurate record.
+Money never appears or disappears — it moves from one place to another, and both sides always agree.
+The same rigor a bank uses, scaled down to a single family.

 Sarah · Spending$2.50